-With the emphasis on health information technology (IT) in ambulatory care deriving from the Health Information Technology for Economic and Clinical Health (HITECH) act, current use of electronic health records (EHRs) in ambulatory settings is increasing.
-However, after a health center makes a financial investment in an EHR, there remain significant barriers to full and effective use of the system, including redesigning workflow to incorporate use of the EHR before, during, and after a patient visit.
-It is especially important for clinical decision support systems that these barriers be overcome, because if information is not available at the point-of-care for decisionmaking, health IT cannot improve the quality and outcomes of care.
+Summary: Despite the emphasis on health information technology (IT) in ambulatory care, current use of electronic health records (EHRs) in ambulatory settings remains low.
+After a health center makes a monetary investment in an EHR, there remain significant barriers to full and effective use of the system, including redesigning workflow to incorporate use of the EHR before, during, and after a patient visit.
+It is especially important for clinical decision support (CDS) systems that these barriers be overcome.
+If information is not available at the point of care and decisionmaking, health IT cannot impact quality and outcomes of care.
 Therefore, it is important to identify and disseminate strategies to overcome barriers to full EHR use, and strengthen the link between technology adoption and improved quality of patient care.

 The Institute for Nursing Centers and the Alliance of Chicago Community Health Services’ (Alliance) project studies the effectiveness of a partnership that shares resources and utilizes a data-driven approach to promote full clinician use of an EHR.
 Three nurse-managed health centers and three community health centers are participating to improve the quality of care in areas of preventive care, chronic disease management, and medication management for vulnerable populations.
 These partners have a record of highly productive research, successful EHR implementation, commitment to data-supported high quality health care for vulnerable populations, and a history of building and maintaining strong collaborations.